tintin10q/csai_ml_final_summary/ML_final_summary.md

 ![Silhouette in action k = 2](silhouette3.png)
 ![Silhouette in action k = 2](Silhouette4.png)

-The tickness of the plot indicates how many points are in that cluster.
+The thickness of the plot indicates how many points are in that cluster.
 Every horizontal line is the silhouette coefficient of one point in the cluster.

 The mean silhouette coefficient is highest for n_clusters = 2 so this is the amount of clusters you should go for with this example.
 You can also see this because this is the only version were all clusters are above average.

-This summary was completly written in markdown it is easy to write and you can make beatifull pdfs out of it with a tool named pandoc.
+This summary was completely written in markdown it is easy to write, and you can make beautiful pdfs out of it with a tool named [Pandoc](https://github.com/jgm/pandoc).
+A great tool to convert documents to other types of documents.

 [comment]: <> (TODO, fix formatting ctrl shift alt l, check spelling, move figures into figures folder, maybe make some figures smaller.)